ikharitonov/allen-data-mining/README.md

 # This downloads to local computer
 # gda.download_gene_expression_grid_data(352, GridDataApi.INTENSITY, '/local/path/')
 ```

+### 2.3.
+Pipeline for querying gene expression data

+ISH pipeline takes in a configuration file that specifies:
+- Target structures of interest (which are selected from unionized data)
+- File with the list of genes of interest for querying
+- Parameters for the RMA query (Sense/Antisense, exclude failed experiments, etc)
+- Expression metrics to save (density/intensity/energy)
+- ...

+For each of the receptors a RMA query is made, returning unionized data for all experiments available given the parameters specified.
+This is optionally saved into a CSV file.

+Expression values corresponding to Target structures are selected from sets of unionized records for each experiment.
+They are also optionally saved in CSV files e.g., 'gene\_Adra1a\_exp\_71152437\_query\_area\_id\_[433, 565, 774, 778].csv' for gene name 'Adra1a', experiment #71152437 and Target structure IDs #433, #565, #774, #778.

+Then, this data is saved into several Excel file for each expression metric.
+File has three sheets: full data, expression metric averaged over experiments, expression metric averaged over structures (defined in 'save_to_excel' function in 'ish_pipeline.py').

 ## 3. Allen Atlas: brain structure divisions and hierarchical sets